tgfukuda/be-master/worker/README.md

 Tasks typically managed by queue and worker, [Asynq](https://github.com/hibiken/asynq) is one of such management library.

+Note: asynq is still under heavy development and there might be breaking changes.

 There're a distributor and a processor for the task management

 - Distributor: Enqueue tasks when called